 This form is the Contract Between Sponsor and Household Member, and may be used when a sponsor’s income and assets do not meet the income requirements of Form I-864 and the qualifying household member chooses to combine his or her resources with the income of a sponsor to meet the requirements.
 A household member is generally a U.S. citizen or lawful permanent resident who has the same principal residence as the sponsor and is related to the sponsor as a spouse, adult child, parent or sibling.
 For more information on the filing of the I-864A, please click here.

-- You are a child under the age of 18 with at least one parent who holds U.S. citizenship through birth or naturalization.
-These beneficiaries acquire U.S. citizenship under section 320 of the Immigration and Nationality Act (INA) upon admission into the United States.
+- Applicants who will acquire citizenship upon admission to the United States (such as a child under the age of 18 with at least one parent who holds U.S. citizenship through birth or naturalization)

 The petitioner is the mandatory sponsor regardless of their financial situation.
 This means they MUST provide an I-864 with an official tax transcript or supporting financial documents even if they do not meet the poverty guidelines.
 If the petitioner alone cannot meet the poverty guidelines with their income and assets, your petition may require a joint sponsor.
 A petition may have up to two (2) joint sponsors to meet the poverty guidelines outlined by the U.S. Department of Health and Human Services.

 For more information on affidavits of support and sponsorship, click here.

 To qualify as a sponsor, a petitioner residing abroad must have a principal residence in the United States and intend to maintain it indefinitely.
 Lawful permanent resident (LPR) sponsors must show they are maintaining their LPR status.
 For more information on whether or not your sponsors qualify, click here.